 Pro Tip: You may also want to consider discussing pay schedule as some builders etc will expect you to wait until their draw has been funded and others may expect you to wait up to 30 days after invoicing.
 It varies and there’s no right or wrong approach but it’s always best to broach beforehand.
 Additionally, you may want to touch on how you’ll be getting paid and if there will be any tax-related paperwork involved.
 Always best to iron this stuff out in the beginning.

 As mentioned above, there are multiple things you can do including by not limited to talking to them and having relevant questions ready.
-Those questions could include permission to contact a couple of their recent clients to ask about their experiences with this contractor.
+Those questions could include permission to contact a couple of their recent clients to ask about their experiences with this service provider.
 You can ask them if they’re licensed & insured and how many years they have been in business and if they’re OSHA certified.
 Sometimes it’s also worth asking if they’ve had any recent disputes with clients or where they think the breakdown in communication typically happens and how they try to remedy that.
 Most importantly, make sure you don’t rush into any decisions and follow your gut as you should feel good about moving forward with this person or company.

 Pro Tip: You should put the time in upfront and don’t rush into hiring the “1st available person” because 9 out of 10 times, that doesn’t end well for either party.